Family Care partner: The Foundation for Developing and Supporting Children (FDSC), Chiang Mai Thailand

 Among other consequences, many children lose their parents to the epidemic, and end up in the care of their elderly grandparents.
 The children end up lacking a proper education, are often ostracized by society and without the basic essentials for a healthy upbringing – food, clothing and medical supplies.

-FDSC also works with an AIDS center and various orphanages that take care of HIV/AIDS orphans, as well as assist families and children in need taking nutritious food and supplies to help them.
+FDSC has also worked with an AIDS center and various orphanages that take care of HIV/AIDS orphans, as well as assist families and children in need taking nutritious food and supplies to help them.
 Additionally, FDSC staff visit outlying provinces to donate new bicycles and toys to children who’ve lost both their parents to the HIV/AIDS virus.